omgpress/omgcore/README.md

 new Setup();
 ```
-You can see an example of simpleton usage here.
-It's a structural pattern provided by Wpappy for the WordPress based applications.
-Read more about [simpleton](https://wpappy.dpripa.com/classes/Wpappy-1-0-6-Simpleton.html).
+You can see an example of declarator usage here.
+It's a specific pattern provided by Wpappy for the WordPress based applications.
+Read more about [declarator](https://wpappy.dpripa.com/classes/Wpappy-1-0-6-Declarator.html).

 #### Setup.php
 ```php